 Liquidity is a complex concept.
 Stated simply, it is the ease of trading a security.
 This survey reviews the literature that studies the relationship between liquidity and asset prices.
-We review the theoretical literature that predicts how liquidity affects a security’s required return and discuss the empirical connection between the two.
+We review the theories about how liquidity affects a security’s required return and discuss the empirical connection between the two.

 Liquidity has wide ranging effects on financial markets.
 As our survey shows theoretically and empirically, liquidity can explain the cross-section of assets with different liquidity, after controlling for other assets’ characteristics such as risk, and the time series relationship between liquidity and securities returns.